The Reel Game: Celebrity toss-up

 After the fourth clip was played, a celebrity from that clip came in to ask the three toss-up questions.
 Correct answers were still worth $25.

 Grand finale

 In the Grand Finale one last film clip was played but without toss-ups.
 For this round, the bets were written in secret by the players before writing down their answers, after the final question was asked.
 Then the film clip was shown with the correct answer to the question.
 When the clip was finished, the players showed their bets & answers.

 All players kept their cash, but the player with the most money won the game and returned the following week to play again.
 Players who went broke at the end of the game were always guaranteed $25.

 Episode status

 Copies of three episodes are known to exist: the 1970 pilot, the March 8 episode, and the Finale.
 All three are held by the UCLA Film and Television Archive; however, the Finale has also been found among private collectors.

+In June 2024, the premiere episode was found on audio tape.